agdestein/IncompressibleNavierStokes.jl/docs/src/features/precision.md

 To use single or half precision, all user input floats should be converted to the desired type.
 Mixing different precisions causes unnecessary conversions and may break the code.
-See the [tutorial](../generated/LidDrivenCavity2D.md) for an example on how to enforce floating point type hygiene.

 !!! note "GPU precision"
     For GPUs, single precision is preferred. `CUDA.jl`s `cu` converts to